If you have not yet registered for the free Encore, please sign up here.

 Get Lifetime Downloadable Access to 50+ Hours of Summit Recordings and 20+ Speaker Bonuses

-The Pocket Project is a non-profit organization dedicated to healing collective trauma and reducing its effects on our global culture.
+The Pocket Project is a nonprofit organization dedicated to growing a culture of trauma-informed care.
+We develop training, consulting, and social impact projects that contribute to the global restoration movement.
 Click Here to Learn More ➤